Public-key cryptography: Description

 Applications built on public-key cryptography include authenticating web servers with TLS, digital cash, password-authenticated key agreement, authenticating and concealing email content with OpenPGP or S/MIME, and time-stamping services and non-repudiation protocols.

-One important issue is confidence/proof that a particular public key is authentic, i.e. that it is correct and belongs to the person or entity claimed, and has not been tampered with or replaced by some (perhaps malicious) third party.
-There are several possible approaches, including:
+One important issue is confidence or proof that a particular public key is authentic, i.e., that it is correct and belongs to the person or entity claimed, and has not been tampered with or replaced by some (perhaps malicious) third party.
+There are several possible approaches to addressing this issue, including:

-A public key infrastructure (PKI), in which one or more third parties – known as certificate authorities – certify ownership of key pairs.
+A public key infrastructure (PKI), in which one or more third parties, known as certificate authorities, certify ownership of key pairs.
 TLS relies upon this.
-This implies that the PKI system (software, hardware, and management) is trust-able by all involved.
+This implies that the PKI system (software, hardware, and management) can be trusted by all involved.

-A "web of trust" decentralizes authentication by using individual endorsements of links between a user and the public key belonging to that user.
+A web of trust decentralizes authentication by using individual endorsements of links between a user and their public key.
 PGP uses this approach, in addition to lookup in the domain name system (DNS).
 The DKIM system for digitally signing emails also uses this approach.

 Hybrid cryptosystems

-Because asymmetric key algorithms are nearly always much more computationally intensive than symmetric ones, it is common to use a public/private asymmetric key-exchange algorithm to encrypt and exchange a symmetric key, which is then used by symmetric-key cryptography to transmit data using the now-shared symmetric key for a symmetric key encryption algorithm.
+Because asymmetric key algorithms are nearly always much more computationally intensive than symmetric ones, it is common to use a public/private asymmetric key-exchange algorithm to encrypt and exchange a symmetric key, which is then used by symmetric-key cryptography to transmit data using the now-shared symmetric key.
 PGP, SSH, and the SSL/TLS family of schemes use this procedure; they are thus called hybrid cryptosystems.
 The initial asymmetric cryptography-based key exchange to share a server-generated symmetric key from the server to client has the advantage of not requiring that a symmetric key be pre-shared manually, such as on printed paper or discs transported by a courier, while providing the higher data throughput of symmetric key cryptography over asymmetric key cryptography for the remainder of the shared connection.